AllQuietApp/MongoQueueing/README.md

 # MongoQueueing
-Message Queueing for .NET Core with MongoDB
+Message Queueing for .NET Core with MongoDB.

 ![Test Workflow Status Badge](https://github.com/AllQuietApp/MongoQueueing/actions/workflows/test.yml/badge.svg)

 ## Motivatation

 ### Use Cases
 - You have a simple website where users can register.
-You want to send out a double-opt-in email asynchronously after registering
+You want to send out a double-opt-in email asynchronously after registering.
-- You want to send out a reminder email after 24h after registering
+- You want to send out a reminder email after 24h after registering.
 - You want to call a third party service that can fail (your own network, downtime of service etc.).
 You want to retry the call in case of failure.

 ### Characteristics
 - Supports high availability out of the box.
 You can run as many processes as you like.
 MongoDB's atomic operations ensure that messages are processed only once.
 - Guarantees FIFO dequeueing but cannot guarantee order of execution of your messages when running multiple processes.
-- Supports different queues, so you can have high priority queues.
+- Supports different queues, so you can have a high priority queue.
 - Supports scheduling of messages (define the time when a message should be dequeued)

 ### What about RabbitMQ, ZeroMQ, Kafka etc?
-MongoQueueing was created during the development of the All Quiet incident escalation platform.
-We wanted to keep our tech stack as simple as possible.
+MongoQueueing was created during the development of the [All Quiet incident escalation platform](https://allquiet.app).
+We wanted to keep our tech-stack as simple as possible.
 Since we were using MongoDB as a database, we didn't want to introduce more moving parts in our infrastructure.

 It's not a replacement for near-realtime queueing systems like RabbitMQ.
 Neither does it provide pub/sub functionalities.
 It's just really a dead simple mechanism to execute tasks asynchronously in your .NET Core application.
 Don't use it to create your fancy distributed mircoservice architecture.
 Use it for the above mentioned use cases.